Answered By: Harry L. Whitlock II Last Updated: Jun 27, 2018 Views: 706

-One copy of the printed paper is delivered by mail to Coe Library each day.
-These papers are available on Level 1 of Coe Library for in-library use only.
+Print: One copy of the printed New York Times is delivered by mail to Coe Library each day.
+These papers are available on Level 1 of Coe Library in the Current Journals section.
+The paper is for in-library use only.
+Click this link to view the catalog entry for the print version, which includes the issues that are available.

-Online access to the most recent edition of the NYT is available through the UW Libraries' subscription to ProQuest Newsstand database.
+Digital: Online access to the most recent edition of the NYT is available through the UW Libraries' subscription to ProQuest Newsstand database.
 You must be a UW student, staff member, or faculty to access this resource.
-Access is available from a UW computer or through the library off-campus proxy server.
+Access is available from a UW computer or off-campus (system will prompt you for a WyoWeb/UW username/password).
 Public / Non-UW patrons can only access the paper from the public terminals in the UW Libraries.

-There are two versions of the NYT available: New York Times (Late Edition, East Coast) and New York Times (Online).
+In the Newsstand database there are two versions of the NYT available: New York Times (Late Edition, East Coast) and New York Times (Online).
 The Late Edition version contains all articles.
-The online version is not the complete paper.
+However, the Online version is not the complete paper.
 Only select articles are available in the online version.
 Neither version contains photos or graphs.

 If a specific past issue of the NYT is needed, this FAQ describes the process to locate that paper in the ProQuest Newsstand database.